 Ez Proxy

-MM shared that we are in the phase of going with EZ Proxy.
-Explained that while WAM is part of Sierra, we are going with EZProxy since we are migrating from Sierra.
+MM shared that we are in the phase of going with EZ Proxy for remote access authentication.
+Explained that since WAM is part of Sierra, we are going with EZProxy as we are migrating from Sierra to the new LSP.
+The new platform does not have a built-in proxy method so a 3rd party solution is needed.
 The hosted version is what we are going with which has the similar advantages as what we had when we went with Sierra hosted.
-Patron upload should be automatic.
+If all goes as planned, EZProxy should connect with the SIS Colleague, providing a single-sign on experience.
+This will resolve the issue of needing manual patron uploads each semester into the library system.
+If students & employees are in Colleague they should be able to authenticate with their standard ECC username and password.
 Order has been placed with OCLC.
-MM also explained that database links will change for faculty instructors and in LibGuides.
-May is the target date.
+MM also explained that all links pointing to e-resources will need to be revised with the new proxy stanza, including those in LibGuides and ones being used by faculty.
+Implementation will take place this semester for a planned summer launch to avoid student confusion mid-semester.

 New E-Resources

-automotive online guide.
-MM will meet with representatives from Gale.
+MM shared that we were finally able to get the Chilton Library database for automotive repair manuals, which was requested by the auto faculty after receiving a vendor demo and trial of the product last year.
+In addition, we acquired a bundle of five Gale Primary Sources archival collections.
 LibAnswers has been ordered.
-AJ will be taking the lead on LibAnswers.
-It was discussed that this configuring and rollout should be during the summer.LibChat will also be part of that discussion.
-Ordered 10 new eBooks through GVL.
+AJ will be taking the lead on populating the FAQ module and implementing the new iChat feature.
+It was discussed that this configuring and rollout should be during the summer.
+Ordered 10 new reference eBooks accessible from the GVRL platform.

-Proquest AVON trial
+Proquest AVON trial (available until mid-April)

-MM said that this is a Films on Demand-type product.
-Librarians can login and try out the database.
+MM said that this is a Films on Demand-type streaming video product.
+Librarians can login access the trial from the Database Trials libguide sent out by Mary to try out the database.
+Feedback can be submitted via the embedded form on the libguide.

 Survey-SAO Assesment

 MM reached out to Sheryl Kunisaki about Learning Resources being included in the survey and Sheryl said she would like them to be included in the survey.
-Separate surveys should be done with students and faculty.
+Separate surveys should be done with students and faculty as there is different information we would like to gather from these user groups.
 CJ asked if it should be done online or in person.
 GM- When is this due?
-MM/AJ- It is due the week after Spring Break.
+MM/AJ- We would like to administer the survey sometime after spring break so we need to finalize the survey questions and request its administration from Institutional Research.
 CJ also affirmed this.
-AJ asked about which ouse?
 MM said that the Microsoft Teams site should be where we should collaborate.
+AJ asked about which of the draft surveys on our Teams site to use as two had been uploaded.
+It was determined to use the one in the Evidence folder as more had already been making comments on that file.
+The duplicated file was deleted to avoid confusion.
 CJ asked how we should make edits.
-AJ suggested April 4th for a Special Meeting.
+AJ suggested April 4th for a Special Meeting to finalize the survey together.
 AJ moved to have a special meeting on April 4th at 2:00 p.m.
 RG seconded.
 Motion passes unanimously.

 Action: Special Meeting to be scheduled on April 4th to complete Survey/SAO assessment.